 Star of Bethlehem, Common Star of Bethlehem, Eleven-O’clock Lady, Ten-O’Clock Lady, Nap at Noon, Grass Lily, Snowdrop, Sleepydick, Summer Snowflake, Star of Hungary, Bird’s Milk, ETC…

-Ornithogalum umbellatum L. is the correct and accepted scientific name for the Common Sar of Bethlehem.
+Ornithogalum umbellatum L. is the accepted scientific name for the Common Sar of Bethlehem.
 Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The above distribution map for Ornithogalum umbellatum from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database is similar and also includes California and Florida.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 The largest colonies of Ornithogalum umbellatum on the farm are located in the back part of the largest hayfield/pasture.
 They are spread out in an area of approximately 100′ x 30′.
 They don’t grow that tall, so if the grass is also taller you kind of need to hunt for them.
 I started getting more into wildflower ID on the farm in 2019 so I took a lot of photos.
 Then, in 2020, I took quite a few more photos of the species on a friend’s farm.
 They go by several common names including.
 Star of Bethlehem, Common Star of Bethlehem, Eleven-O’clock Lady, Ten-O’clock Lady, Nap at Noon, Grass Lily, Snowdrop, Sleepydick, Summer Snowflake, Star of Hungary, Bird’s Milk, Starflower, and probably others…